Sp25-CS5004-Online-Lionelle/final-project-group-5/Manual/MovieAppManual.md

 * Click Save List to save your list to `userSavedLists.json`.

 When you are done creating your Movie List, close the program.
-Thanks for running my program!
+Thanks for running our program!